-The way the GPRS operator is performing the operator controlled screening and the subscription controlled screening is out of the scope of this specification.
+The way the GPRS operator is performing the operator controlled screening and the subscription controlled screening is out of the scope of the present document.
 These functions may be done, for example, in a firewall.

 12 Interworking with PDN (PPP)